-Staff work as a team to ensure appropriate supervision is maintained at all times.
-All children are in direct sight of staff at all times.
-If a child needs to go to an area where they will not be in direct sight of a staff member, they must go with a partner and a staff member must be aware of their whereabouts (e.g. going to the toilet).
+Educators work as a team to ensure appropriate supervision is maintained at all times.
+All children are in direct sight of educators at all times.
+If a child needs to go to an area where they will not be in direct sight of an educator, they must go with a partner and an educator must be aware of their whereabouts (e.g. going to the toilet).